Jai alai: Florida

 The first fronton in Florida opened at the site of Hialeah Race Course near Miami in 1924.
 The fronton was relocated to its present site in Miami near Miami International Airport.
-The Miami Jai-Alai Fronton was the biggest in the world with a record audience of 15,502 people on 27 December 1975.
+The Miami Jai-Alai Fronton (now Casino Miami) was the biggest in the world with a record audience of 15,502 people on 27 December 1975.

 Besides the fronton in Miami, there were at one time at least 10 other jai alai frontons in the state.

 The Tampa Jai Alai fronton opened in 1952 and operated until 1998.
 It was located on South Dale Mabry Highway on land that now hosts a Home Depot.
 The seating capacity of the fronton was around 4,000.

-Dania Jai Alai phased out professional jai alai in November 2021.
-It has a "Hall of Fame" that documents the best front- and back-court players.
+The Dania Jai Alai fronton opened on December 23, 1953, and continues to operate at the present day Casino @ Dania Beach.
+After a brief hiatus from live performances that began in 2021, Dania continued jai alai for the 2024–2025 season and further experienced a resurgence in attendance and popularity the following year for its 2025–2026 season that ran from December 4, 2025, to February 28, 2026.
+Dania currently features young talent such as players Johan, Argoitia, and Laborde that are part of the new generation of players continuing the Basque tradition.

 Jai-alai was also played at Palm Beach Jai-Alai in West Palm Beach, Orlando Jai-Alai in Casselberry, Daytona Jai-Alai at the Daytona Intl.
 Speedway, and Big Bend Jai-Alai in Quincy.

 It was played seasonally at Fort Pierce Jai-Alai in Fort Pierce, Ocala Jai-Alai in Reddick, and Jasper Jai-Alai in Hamilton.

 One Florida fronton, in Melbourne, was converted from jai alai to greyhound racing, although it later closed.

 In an effort to prevent the closure of frontons in Florida, the Florida State Legislature passed HB 1059, a bill that changed the rules regarding the operation and wagering of poker in a parimutuel facility such as a jai alai fronton and a greyhound and horseracing track.
 The bill became law on August 6, 2003.

+The World Jai Alai League (WJAL) operated a fronton at the Magic City Casino northwest of downtown Miami.
+The fronton offered two kinds of games: the traditional parimutuel game, in which eight contestants compete for win, place and show finishes; and "battle court," in which players participate in singles and doubles matches, akin to tennis, and accumulate points as in a dual meet.
+Matches are played with rubber balls and streamed online from the Jai Alai World website.
+Jai Alai World also hosts special jai alai events include the U.S. Jai Alai Championship and World Super Court.
+This fronton closed following the 2025 season, after the casino was purchased by a new owner who ended its lease with the World Jai Alai League.